Prepare yourself for some surprising, yet fantastical virtual reality statistics for 2023.

 Will this revelation mean that there will be fewer jobs in those sectors, or more training for employees to manage it?

 It could mean a combination of these options.
-VR statistics are showing the worth of virtual reality across industries.
+Statistics are showing the worth of virtual reality across industries.

 4. Global Spending on VR Tech Is Expected to Reach More than $250 Billion by 2028.

-According to Statistia’s virtual reality statistics, the global VR and AR (augmented reality) market will achieve over $250 billion by 2028.
+The global VR and AR (augmented reality) market will reach over $250 billion by 2028.